boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 (0.25), see below).
 In total, (3,215) molecular properties are predicted by CSI:FingerID 1.1.

+[//]: # (Update the exact number of molecular properties and optionally add some explantion on the new selection strategy)

 CSI:FingerID does not only predict if some molecular property is zero (absent) or one (present); it also provides an **estimate how sure it is about this prediction**.
 Mathematically speaking, we estimate the